Items 1-28 of 1298

 Store your camping equipment away securely

 You can’t just throw camping equipment away anywhere and expect it to perform at its optimum level a year later.
 Storing camping equipment away takes careful consideration to keep it secure and strong without becoming an obstruction.
 Ideally, most camping gear should be stored in room temperature away from harsh contact of other items.
-Heat and moisture weakens fabric making it susceptible to damage.
+Heat and moisture weaken fabric making it susceptible to damage.
 So resist the urge to store camping equipment in places like the garage or garden shed unless you can protect it from the elements.